Juvenes/yes-partener/README.md

 Companies can upload a CSV file containing their production or consumption data at 15-minute intervals over a 24-hour period.

-A company is either a producer or a consumer for a given dataset.

 A downloadable CSV template is provided to ensure data is formatted correctly.
+That is the energy usage by a compagny (have 0 in production if don't generate or for who that generate sometime have  Consommation 0 and X production meaning over producted, )

 CSV Template Format: